raydac/netbeans-mmd-plugin/README.md

 # Changelog
 __1.4.5 (SNAPSHOT)__
+- ALL: Improved import from FreeMind XHTML format
 - ALL: Paste plain text to add a new node [#48](https://github.com/raydac/netbeans-mmd-plugin/issues/48)
 - ALL: improved procesing of fold/unfold keyboard shortcuts to fold and unfold all children [#17](https://github.com/raydac/netbeans-mmd-plugin/issues/17)
-- SR:  updated PlantUML version to 1.2018.12
+- SR:  updated PlantUML version to 1.2018.13

 __1.4.4 (04-aug-2018)__
 - ALL: [#46](https://github.com/raydac/netbeans-mmd-plugin/issues/46) improved map model save procedure to not encode national charsets into URL format